ev3dev/ev3dev.github.io/README.md

 You can view your changes locally by installing [jekyll](https://help.github.com/articles/using-jekyll-with-pages).

-Installing Jekyll in Ubuntu 14.04
+Installing Jekyll in Ubuntu 16.04
 ---

 ### Install Ruby via apt-get
-    sudo apt-get install git ruby2.0 ruby2.0-dev nodejs sudo gem install bundler
+    sudo apt-get install git ruby ruby-dev zlib1g-dev nodejs sudo gem install bundler

 ### Install Ruby via RVM (Ruby Version Manager)
-If you hit any snags with apt another option is to install via RVM.
-Note that you must do the 'source' line when you open a new xterm.
+If you use ruby for other things and don't want to mess up you system ruby installation, you can install ruby via `rvm` instead.
+Note that you must do the 'source' line when you open a new xterm or add it to `~/.bashrc`.

     gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
     \curl -sSL https://get.rvm.io | bash -s stable --ruby source ~/.rvm/scripts/rvm

+You will still need to run the following too...

+    sudo apt-get install git zlib1g-dev nodejs
+    sudo gem install bundler

 ### Checkout Code and Run Jekyll
     git clone git@github.com:<user>/ev3dev.github.io
     cd ev3dev.github.io